polycirclenet/polycircle/README.md

 Requires<br>
 1. Registering your circle app namespace ("CAN") and optionally map your (sub)domain as a CNAME.<br>
-2. Manually inserting signal.js to your site's index file if unmapped as a CNAME.<br>
+2. Manually inserting signal.js to your site's index file if mapped as a CNAME.<br>

 Flow<br>
 1. Client requests signaling script -> &lt;script src=http://polycircle.net/signal?api_key&gt;<br>